Marble

 In geology, the term marble refers to metamorphosed limestone, but its use in stonemasonry more broadly encompasses unmetamorphosed limestone.

-Marble is commonly used for sculpture and as a building material.
+Pure white marble arises from very clean limestone or rock also called dolomite.
+However, its signature veins and swirls result from impurities like clay, sand, iron oxides, or chert originally present in the protolith—magnesium-rich varieties may show green tones due to serpentine.
+These impurities are redistributed and recrystallized during metamorphism.

+Because of its high hardness and strong wear resistance, and because it will not be deformed by temperature, marble is often used in sculpture and construction.
+In sculpture marble is ideal for fine detail due to its uniform grain, moderate hardness, and ability to scatter light beneath the surface (subsurface scattering), lending the sculpture a lifelike, waxy appearance.
+In architecture marble is valued for its polishable surface, hardness, and wear resistance.
+In stonemasonry, "marble" may broadly include similar crystalline rocks, even if not true geological marble.

+The extraction of marble is performed by quarrying.
+Marble production is dominated by four countries: China, Italy, India and Spain, which account for almost half of world production of marble and decorative stone.

 Etymology

 The word "marble" derives from the Ancient Greek μάρμαρον (mármaron), from μάρμαρος (mármaros), "crystalline rock, shining stone", perhaps from the verb μαρμαίρω (marmaírō), "to flash, sparkle, gleam"; R. S. P. Beekes has suggested that a "Pre-Greek origin is probable".

-This stem is also the ancestor of the English word "marmoreal," meaning "marble-like."
+This stem is also the ancestor of the English word "marmoreal", meaning "marble-like."
 While the English term "marble" resembles the French marbre, most other European languages (with words like "marmoreal") more closely resemble the original Ancient Greek.

 Geology

-Marble is a rock resulting from metamorphism of sedimentary carbonate rocks, most commonly limestone or dolomite (rock).
-Metamorphism causes variable recrystallization of the original carbonate mineral grains.
+Marble is a rock resulting from metamorphism of sedimentary carbonate rocks, most commonly limestone or dolomite.
+Metamorphism causes variable re-crystallization of the original carbonate mineral grains.
 The resulting marble rock is typically composed of an interlocking mosaic of carbonate crystals.
 Primary sedimentary textures and structures of the original carbonate rock (protolith) have typically been modified or destroyed.

 Pure white marble is the result of metamorphism of a very pure (silicate-poor) limestone or dolomite protolith.
-The characteristic swirls and veins of many colored marble varieties are usually due to various mineral impurities such as clay, silt, sand, iron oxides, or chert which were originally present as grains or layers in the limestone.
+The characteristic swirls and veins of many colored marble varieties, sometimes called striations, are usually due to various mineral impurities such as clay, silt, sand, iron oxides, or chert which were originally present as grains or layers in the limestone.
 Green coloration is often due to serpentine resulting from originally magnesium-rich limestone or dolomite with silica impurities.
 These various impurities have been mobilized and recrystallized by the intense pressure and heat of the metamorphism.